czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 that it should be met— not when resources are scarce and have alternative uses.

 Robbing peter to pay paul, then robbing paul to pay someone else, infinite loop

-should be seen as tradeoffs, not unwanted needs

 ## PRICE CONTROLS